-Since EVALI may be a life-threating condition, a health care professional should be contacted immediately if a child demonstrates the symptoms of EVALI, especially in the absence of a lung infection.
-EVALI has sickened more than 2,800 people and has led to nearly 70 deaths across the country.
+As of late 2020, when statistics on EVALI were last tracked nationally, EVALI has sickened more than 2,800 people and has led to nearly 70 deaths across the country.

 In the event of life-threatening symptoms, call your local poison control center at 1-800-222-1222 or emergency services at 911.